Estimated reading time: 6 minutes

 Building a Powerful Spring AI Chatbot with RAG and FAQ

-Large Language Models (LLMs) offer incredible potential for building intelligent chatbots.
+Large Language Models () offer incredible potential for building intelligent chatbots.
 However, to create truly useful and context-aware chatbots, especially for specific domains, we often need to ground their responses in relevant knowledge.
 This is where Retrieval-Augmented Generation (RAG) comes into play.
 Furthermore, for common inquiries, a direct Frequently Asked Questions (FAQ) mechanism can provide faster and more accurate answers.
 This article will guide you through building a Spring AI chatbot that leverages both RAG for general knowledge and a dedicated FAQ section.

 Core Concepts: